martin-olivier/embin/README.md

 Options:
-  -o, --output <OUTPUT>      Write generated source code in the specified output file instead of stdout -n, --name <NAME>          Use a specific variable name for the generated content, instead of the input file name
+  -o, --output <OUTPUT>      Write generated source code in the specified output file instead of stdout -n, --name <NAME>          Use a specific variable name for the generated content instead of input file name
       --lang <LANG>          Language of the generated source code [default: c] --format <FORMAT>      Format of the generated source code [default: hexa] --indent <INDENT>      Indentation type of the generated source code [default: space]